cmaloney/dcos-docs/_pages/usage/services/marathon.md

 Then, click **Add Rule**.

 1. Close the `Superuser group` panel.
 Click the **Services** tab, then choose your Marathon service name to navigate to the web interface.
-For more information, see [Deploying Multiple Marathon Instances][2]. <!-- I guess this file needs to change, too -->
+For more information, see [Deploying Multiple Marathon Instances][2].

 # Install Multiple Additional Marathon Instances